akirak/yastar/docs/adrs/0001-use-rust.md

 ## Context and Problem Statement

-Choose a programming language (and framework) to fetch data from the GitHub API and feed it into a DuckDB database.
+Choose a programming language (and framework if applicable) used to fetch data from the GitHub API and feed it into a DuckDB database.

 ## Considered Options